Get all the latest data for Riga

 How do I verify title and ownership history in Riga right now?

-The key document to request is a Land Register extract or certificate, which confirms the registered owner, the property definition, any co-owners, and shows if the seller actually has the right to sell.
+The key document to request is a current Land Register extract or certificate showing the registered owner, property section, rights, mortgages, prohibitions and notes.

 You will find here the list of classic mistakes people make when buying a property in Riga.